“I Need To Think It Over”

 Salespeople continually hear prospects say, “I need some time to think it over.”
-Typically this occurs after the salesperson has made a proposal and is looking for the prospect to make a decision.
-It’s as if any closing attempt automatically triggers this response from the prospect even if he feels predisposed toward buying.
-Unfortunately, it also seems to be the standard response when prospects have decided not to buy but don’t want to hassle with the salesperson’s attempt to turn the “no” into a “yes.”
+Typically this occurs after the salesperson has made a proposal for the business.
+Unfortunately, this seems to be the standard response when people want to get rid of the salesperson without going through the hassle of saying “no” and then being pressured into changing their minds.
 Despite the fact that this statement is often misleading, the prospect knows it is effective because most salespeople will simply accept the “think if over” and agree to call back in a few days.

 If you’re going to get a “no,” it’s best to get it early and move on.